-Here are some quotes and absurdities I have collected along the way by dear souls who could put it better (be it on purpose or not) than I could ever hope to and some music and photos of mine to accompany the words:
+Here we have another relic from the past which I have kept online having been without additions in over a decade- quotes and absurdities I had collected once upon a time by dear souls who could put it better (be it on purpose or not) than I could ever hope to and some photos of mine to accompany the words.

 “Now, eighteen months after the first light, three months after the true day, but a very few days after the pure Sun of that most wonderful study began to shine, nothing restrains me; it is my pleasure to taunt mortal men with the candid acknowledgment that I am stealing the golden vessels of the Egyptians to build a tabernacle to my God from them, far, far away from the boundaries of Egypt.
 If you forgive me, I shall rejoice; if you are enraged with me, I shall bear it.
 See, I cast the die, and I write the book.
 Whether it is to be read by the people of the present or of the future makes no difference: let it await its reader for a hundred years, if God Himself has stood ready for six thousand years for one to study Him.”
 Johannes Kepler, Book V, Harmony of the World